Stone-ResearchLife/xMem/README.md

 # 🧮 XMem: A Cross-Architecture GPU Memory Estimator

-xMem, a GPU memory estimator that can utilize CPU-based profiling data to infer the peak memory required for training a model on a GPU.
+xMem, a novel tool that uses CPU-based analysis to accurately predict the memory required for model training on a GPU.
+By eliminating the reliance on GPUs for memory estimation, xMem promotes efficient GPU utilization while mitigating OOM errors.

 ## ✅Compatibility
 - ✅: Runnable